Date of Award:

 Abstract

-Autonomous driving is an area of increasing investment for researchers and auto manufacturers.
-Integration has already begun for self-driving cars in urban environments.
+Self-driving cars are an area of increasing investment for researchers and auto manufacturers.
+Integration has already begun for such vehicles in urban environments.
 An essential aspect of navigation in these areas is the ability to sense and follow lane markers.
-This thesis focuses on the development of a vision-based control platform using lane detection to control a full-sized electric vehicle with only a monocular camera.
-An open-source, integrated solution is presented for automation of a stock vehicle.
-Aspects of reverse engineering, system identification, and low-level control of the vehicle are discussed.
-This work also details methods for lane detection and the design of a non-linear vision-based control strategy.
+This thesis focuses on the development of a self-driving, full-size, electric car which uses only a camera and lane markers to stay on the road.
+A complete method for automation is shown for a stock vehicle.
+Discussion includes reverse engineering of the steering, braking, and acceleration signals, as well as methods for lane detection and full-vehicle control.

 Checksum